Kadaknath Chicken Farming Project Report, Cost and Profits:

 - Birds can easily grow and survive in low-cost food habitats.

 - Chicks are highly disease resistant compared to other poultry.

 - Kadaknath eggs and meat are a nutritious diet.

-- Kadaknath chicks grow fast and grown-up is tasty and nutritious food.
+- Kadaknath chicks grow fast and the grown-up is tasty and nutritious food.

 - Kadaknath meat and eggs contain less fat compared to all other meat.